silentapi/riftbounddecks/API.md

 **Endpoint:** `POST /api/auth/register`

 **Description:** Creates a new user account.
 Used when a user signs up for the first time.
+Requires a valid registration key.

 **Authentication:** Not required